mathspp/mathspp/pages/02.blog/01.problems/p018-circle-of-hats/item.en.md

 # Foreword

-I was challenged to solve this problem by Roger Hui, who wrote about it in an article[[1]][roger-article] a couple of years ago.
+I was challenged to solve this problem by Roger Hui, who wrote about it in [an article][roger-article] a couple of years ago.

 # Problem statement